samholt13/Capstone-Project-Internet-Forum-Mental-Health-Risk-Prediction/README.md

 ### Conclusions & Next Steps
 * Overall the evaluated models offer potential for identifying mental health risk in internet forum users
-* In particular, the greatest potential use case is likely to be identifying users who may not currently be aware of, and post to, support forums but who could benefit from their supports & thus promotion on over popular subreddits
+* In particular, the greatest potential use case is likely to be identifying users who may not currently be aware of, and post to, support forums but who could benefit from their support & thus promotion on over popular subreddits
 * The high recall at the expense at accuracy is too much in some cases, though a high number of false positives is not as much of an issue for a risk analyses, and indeed may reflect current sufferers of mental health issues who simply do not post to reddit about their issues
  * Their are some potential risks & limitations for this research:
   * The demographic used in the sample is likely to be younger & focused on North America & Europe